0xarchit/ArcArcGo/Readme.md

 Deploy [`worker.js`](worker.js) to Cloudflare Workers.

 ## Note
-This is just a Educational project created while exploring Cloudflare Workers.
-Will be removed if it violates any ToS.
+It is not a clone or phishing page.
+This is just an educational project created while exploring Cloudflare Workers and can be treated as a prototype for creating similar website proxies.
+It will be removed if it violates any ToS or is found to be illegal. contact me here: mail@0xarchit.is-a.dev

 ---